MercuryWorkshop/wisp-protocol/README.md

 - [Puter](https://github.com/HeyPuter/puter/) - An advanced, open-source internet operating system designed to be feature-rich, exceptionally fast, and highly extensible
 - [browser.js](https://github.com/HeyPuter/browser.js) - A browser environment for the web, based on Scramjet.
 - [Wispcraft](https://github.com/MercuryWorkshop/wispcraft) - A mod for Eaglercraft, letting you play on online Minecraft Java Edition servers in your browser.
+- [Firefox WASM](https://github.com/HeyPuter/firefox-wasm) - A port of the Gecko engine to WebAssembly so that Firefox can be loaded inside another browser

 ## Copyright:
 This repository is licensed under the [Creative Commons Attribution 4.0 International](https://github.com/MercuryWorkshop/wisp-protocol/blob/main/LICENSE) license.
 The implementations listed above use different licenses.